eternaldensity/Sandcastle-Builder/README.md

 - More infinite glass issues
 - Option descriptions were refreshing whenever tools were bought, which I think was causing some weirdness (colourscheme toggle was hard to click)
 - Toggling No Sell updates faves
+- Some stuff to help a bit with infinite glass but there's probably still some mustard left.

 ## 3.251
 - Fixed Monty Haul Problem's Goat[s] usage